johnson-penguin/Integrating-Generative-AI-into-Mobile-Networking/Scenario/Readme.md

 ## Introduction
-- This diagram represents the data preprocessing and query flow in a 5G system.
-It shows how raw logs and packet captures (PCAP) from various network components are transformed into structured, useful messages that can be queried for diagnostics, debugging, or automation.
+- This diagram shows how raw logs and packet captures (PCAP) from various network components are transformed into structured, useful messages that can be queried for diagnostics, debugging, or automation.

 ![image](https://github.com/user-attachments/assets/bdc9d5db-d0c7-4ad8-afc9-b9024f0ce080)